vrokad/build-guide/topic/k2c-qli-build-ga/build_with_standalone_commands_unreg.rst

    .. note::  For the latest ``<manifest release tag>``, see the *Build-Critical Release Tags* section in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240911224732/>`__.

 #.
-Clone real-time Linux layer into the workspace:
+Clone the real-time Linux layer into the workspace:

    ::